 from the direction it should depart

-This trio was commissioned by Becky Steltzner, the first performance took place at the Baxter Concert hall with Becky Steltzner, clarinet, Farida Bacharova, violin, and François du Toit, piano.
+This trio was commissioned by Becky Steltzner.
+The first performance took place at the Baxter Concert hall on 21st May 2019 with Becky Steltzner, clarinet, Farida Bacharova, violin, and François du Toit, piano.

-The title and the inspiration for the structure of the work derives from a poem by South African poet Archie Swanson, who is the grandson of a former well-known Cape Town musician and composer, Walter Swanson.
+The title and the inspiration for the structure of the work derives from the poem déjà vu by South African poet Archie Swanson, who is the grandson of the late well-known Cape Town musician and composer, Walter Swanson.
 The poem is self-explanatory.

 The work is symetrically arranged in 7 movements, pivoting round a short palindromic movement.
 The 6th movement is an exact retrograde of the strident, recitative-like 2nd movement.
 Retrogrades, however are deceptive.
 If a musical note is reversed, the attack of the note is still at the start, so that it is impossible to create a truly palindromic rhythmic structure.
 Our brains can only really perceive form in a forward direction.
 To add to the unsettled feeling, some of the movements have inconclusive endings.